SimeonLukas/Bible-Crawler-Rust/README.md

 If you want a special Version, than please open an Issue.

 Just try it.
 Download the Binary in the release Section.
-You'll find an Exectuable for Windows and for Linux.
+You'll find an Exectuable for Windows, Mac and for Linux.

 God bless you!